MislavJaksic/Knowledge-Repository/Technology/DevOps/Container/Kubernetes/Docs/Tasks/AccessAppsInCluster/WebUiDashboard/README.md

-Run command - same as Docker's ENTRYPOINT; cannot be overridden Run command arguments - same as Docker's CMD; can be overridden Run as privileged? - if yes: as if it has root privileges Environment variables - env var for use in the container: can refrence other env var with $(VAR_NAME)
+Run command - same as Docker's ENTRYPOINT; cannot be overridden Run command arguments - same as Docker's CMD; can be overridden Run as privileged? - if yes: as if it has root privileges Environment variables - ENV VAR for use in the container: can reference other ENV VAR with $(VAR_NAME)
 ```

 ### Using the Dashboard